320: The Unearthly

 A reference to the famous line from the 1968 film Planet of the Apes: “A planet where apes evolved from men?!”

-Hugh “Hef” Hefner is the founder and publisher of Playboy magazine and head of Playboy Enterprises.
+Hugh “Hef” Hefner (1926-2017) was the founder and publisher of Playboy magazine and head of Playboy Enterprises.
 He is commonly held responsible for bringing sex and pornography into the mainstream of American culture.